‘Love & Hip Hop Atlanta’ Season 6: Joseline Hernandez Returns, Kirk Frost Cheats

 A post shared by KarlieRedd (@iamkarlieredd) on

 One of the most shocking Love & Hip Hop Atlanta Season 6 returns will be Tommie Lee, who tried to mow Joseline Hernandez down with her car last season, causing the reunion show to stay in Atlanta and be done in segments.
-Many figured Tommie wouldn’t be back because of her explosive and violent temper but crazy makes for good ratings so VH1 producers have apparently asked her back to create more controversy.
+Many figured Tommie wouldn’t be back because of her explosive and violent temper but crazy makes for good ratings, so VH1 producers have apparently asked her back to create more controversy.

 Tammy Rivera and Waka Flocka will be returning to air their marital problems for the world to see.
 It looks like Tammy couldn’t get over Waka’s cheating though and when the show returns, we will see her in her own home as the two struggle to try and make their marriage work.

 Tammy’s best friend Bambi is also dealing with some huge relationship struggles.
-She was supposed to get married to Lil Scrappy this summer and many of us were hoping for a huge Love & Hip Hop Atlanta Season 6 wedding special but that likely won’t be happening.
-Bambi and Scrappy broke up not long ago and it looks like their relationship got pretty hostile right there at the end.
-Hopefully, the break up will play out on TV for all to see because there were some low key hints put out there by Bambi that Scrappy got physical with her prior to them ending their tumultuous relationship.
+She was supposed to get married to Lil Scrappy this summer, and many of us were hoping for a huge Love & Hip Hop Atlanta Season 6 wedding special, but that likely won’t be happening.
+Bambi and Scrappy broke up not long ago, and it looks like their relationship got pretty hostile right there at the end.
+Hopefully, the break up will play out on TV for all to see because there were some low key hints put out there by Bambi that Scrappy got physical with her before them ending their tumultuous relationship.

 KING DIME … ???? by: @fbstudios #GANGSTANASKIRT4